- Is CPCS responsible for all court cases where the client is indigent?

 - I am currently in private practice but I am interested in representing indigent clients through The Committee for Public Counsel Services (CPCS).
 Where do I start?

 CPCS represents indigent clients in District Court, Superior Court, Criminal appeals, Juvenile Delinquency, Youthful Offender, Family Law, Mental Health and SORB cases.
 Each of these practice areas has different requirements and training.
-For information regarding the requirements for a specific area of practice please consult the following link:
+For information regarding the requirements for a specific area of practice please consult chapter 3 of our Assigned Counsel Manual

 - How do I obtain the forms needed to become a state vendor?